dragulceo/epimorphism/README.md

 - start the build system - `scripts/watch.sh`
 - start the development server - `scripts/server.sh`
 - the project should be visible on http://localhost:8000
+- Use CacheKiller to disable caching on development?

 ## Useful Commands
  - `~` - development panel